The Hatfields and the McCoys. The Jets and the Sharks. The Capulets and the Montagues. The National Park Service and the National Park Association.

-A general observation tower would serve the public much better and, according to the book “Blue Ridge Fire Towers” by Robert Sorrell, they hired a Gatlinburg architectural firm operated by Hubert Bebb and Raymond Olson to design the 45-foot high tower.
+A general observation tower would serve the public much better.
+According to the book “Blue Ridge Fire Towers” by Robert Sorrell, they hired a Gatlinburg architectural firm operated by Hubert Bebb and Raymond Olson to design the 45-foot high tower.

-Now, in the history of designing things, I can’t say that I’ve ever heard the phrase mushroom cap design employed in a positive manner.
+Now, in the history of designing things, I can’t say that I’ve ever heard the phrase “mushroom cap design” employed in a positive manner.

 “Why Martha, that tower, out there in the distance, rising majestically through the mists in the morning sun, I say, doesn’t it remind you rather of nature’s most noble creation, the wondrous mushroom?”

-The NPA called it “flashy and conspicuous,” Sorrell said and the organization published objections in the National Parks Magazine.
-The chief objections were the design didn’t fit well with the surrounding landscape and wasn’t in keeping with the values of the National Park Service.
+The NPA called it “flashy and conspicuous,” Sorrell said, and the organization published objections in the National Parks Magazine.
+The chief objections were that the design didn’t fit well with the surrounding landscape and wasn’t in keeping with the values of the National Park Service.

-Had I penned the NPA’s objections, I might have gone with the more succinct, “It’s fugly.”
+Had I penned the NPA’s objections, I might have gone with the more succinct: “It’s fugly.”

-Eventually, things calmed down and cooler heads prevailed – on the dome not in the Koreas – thanks in no small part to the fact that Bebb’s design was functional and it was apparently popular with locals.
+Eventually, things calmed down and cooler heads prevailed, thanks in no small part to the fact that Bebb’s design was functional, and it was apparently popular with locals.

 Today, at 6,643 feet, Clingmans Dome is the highest point in the Great Smoky Mountains National Park.
-On clear days views expand over a 100 miles.
+On clear days, views expand over a 100 miles.
 Unfortunately, air pollution often limits viewing distances to under 20 miles.